c-chiniquy/iglo/docs/DESIGN-DECISIONS.md

 # Design decisions

+- iglo's design philosophy is to avoid behaving like an engine.
+  Engines often hide the interesting parts of graphics programming, while raw APIs bury you in boilerplate.
+  The goal is to let you write graphics code that reads like pseudocode, while still giving full access to the underlying APIs.

 - iglo should use the native D3D12/Vulkan command buffers directly.
   Don't use command buffer abstractions on top of the native API ones.
   ([I'm following the advice from this post](https://alextardif.com/RenderingAbstractionLayers.html))